Jennifer Junghans environmental journalist

 Hello and welcome!

-Jennifer Junghans is a former journalist and editor with a background in biological sciences.
+Jennifer Junghans is a journalist, essayist and creative writer.
 Her work has appeared in numerous publications and outlets for audiences of all ages across print, web and radio.
-She still writes for a living, focusing her work on creative, historical, environmental and educational projects that promote compassion and well-being for people, animals and the planet.

-As a science and environmental journalist, she wrote about wildlife, nature and conservation, agriculture and food systems, environmental and ecosystem health, environmental justice and climate change.
-Her writing has been featured in Capital Public Radio, TIME magazine (as a contributing reporter), Science News Explores, Highlights for Children, Comstock’s, Sacramento Magazine, Orion online, Fodor’s Travel, E-The Environmental Magazine, the anthology “The Contemporary Reader” and on Public Radio Exchange’s programs “Living on Earth” and “The World.”
-She is the recipient of multiple journalism awards including first place in coverage of the environment and agricultural reporting from the California News Publishers Association, and Highlights for Children’s Science Feature of the Year.
+As a science and environmental journalist, her work focuses on wildlife, nature and conservation, agriculture and food systems, environmental and ecosystem health, environmental justice and climate change.
+She’s written for Capital Public Radio, TIME magazine (as a contributing reporter), Science News Explores, Highlights for Children, Comstock’s, Orion online, Fodor’s Travel, E-The Environmental Magazine and many others, including those that no longer grace the world, such as Sacramento Magazine and Wildlife Conservation.
+Her environmental essays have appeared in the anthology “The Contemporary Reader” and on Public Radio Exchange programs “Living on Earth” and “The World.”